rosettatype/legible-typography/_chapters_es/6-panorama-de-investigacion-tipografia.md

 ---
 title: "Panorama de investigación: Tipografia"
-description: ES_summarises and contextualises the results of print and screen legibility research, including comment on their interpretation and relevance to design practice
+description: ES_summarises and contextualises the results of research studies on typography, including comment on their interpretation and relevance to design practice
 duration: 28
 ---